sponsored

 Along with the essentials mentioned above, a few people chimed in with some items that seniors may have, but might be dirty, ragged, broken, or in some way unusable.

-These may not be the necessities of life, but they are the small luxuries we all enjoy, and they often need to be replaced:
+These may not be the necessities of life, but they are the small luxuries we all enjoy, and they often need to be replaced.
+Because they aren't urgent needs, seniors may not buy or replace them if they are short on money:

 • Heating pad or hot water bottle